vincentl/aquilo/README.md

 # A Complete Example

 See [Pistachio Ice Cream](examples/pistachio.yaml) for a complete example of a Aquilo Recipe DAG.
+The following diagram is a basic representation of the Pistachio Ice Cream DAG example.

 ```mermaid
 %%{